Skip to content

 • Physical or sexual abuse: Evidence of physical or sexual harm to the child.

-• Out-of-control behavior: Evidence of behavior that puts the child or others at risk.
+• Out-of-control behaviour: Evidence of behaviour that puts the child or others at risk.

 • Exposure to drug abuse, alcohol abuse, or prostitution: Evidence that the child is exposed to these activities in the home.